ExpositionEngineering/exposition-engineering-syllabus/README.md

 demonstrated competency during the use of the software, like VS Code and GitHub, that supports the operation of a podcasting studio.
 Finally, this includes a certification that a student demonstrated a careful competency with the use of the recording hardware and software.
+Since participation is an integral part of the course, any student who misses more than ten class sessions will automatically fail the class.
 - **Show Proposals**: This includes the assessment of two show proposals that offer information about the theme of and guest for an episode of a podcast.
 Each show proposal must appear as a file in a GitHub repository that originated